hrosseel/GPU-accelerated-auralization/README.md

 # GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces

-This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces", which was published to the Journal of the Audio Engineering Society.
+This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces", which was published as an engineering report to the Journal of the Audio Engineering Society.
 You can find the paper [here](https://aes.org/publications/elibrary-page/?id=23241).

 Authors: Hannes Rosseel and Toon van Waterschoot.